iGEM-HUST-China/HUST-China-2025/wiki/engineering.md

 (2) The platform phase at the front end of some curves was very short, and the yeast quickly entered the logarithmic growth phase, indicating that the yeast utilized oil well.

-{% include figure.html image="https://static.igem.wiki/teams/5569/en/growth-curve-ph-t.webp" caption="1" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/en/growth-curve-ph-t.webp" caption="Figure 6 Growth Curves at Different Temperatures and pH Levels" %}

 ## Cycle2 enhancement of mva pathway